-May 2019 - NWEA MAP; District Benchmark optional
+May 2020 - NWEA MAP

 The progress will initially be monitored during professional development sessions which have been scheduled around the assessment calendar.
-During this time, teachers and building leaders will analyze the data from the Benchmarks and NWEA, create a plan for reteaching or potentially determining RTI placement and support for off-track students.
-The progress will then be continually monitored through BLT and TBT meetings, where teachers will share best instructional practices towards student standard mastery.
+During this time, teachers and building leaders will analyze the data from the NWEA, create a plan for reteaching or potentially determining RTI placement and support for off-track students.
+The progress will then be continually monitored through leadership meetings, where teachers will share best instructional practices towards student standard mastery.

 Progress towards increasing the K-3 literacy component on the Ohio School Report cards will be measured in Tier 1 by using the Unit Assessments built into the systematic phonemic awareness, phonics and word study program being implemented in K-3.
-Additionally, progress will be monitored through the above benchmark assessments, as well as intervention phonological awareness screenings being used in the classroom and intervention groups.
-The data will be reviewed by teachers during TBT meetings and presented to BLT for support, if needed.
+Additionally, progress will be monitored through the benchmark assessments, as well as intervention phonological awareness screenings being used in the classroom and intervention groups.
+The data will be reviewed by teachers during team meetings.

 Progress towards all reading goals will additionally be monitored and measured through the weekly coaching process.
-Each week, teachers receive observations and individual coaching meetings with an instructional coach or building leader.
+Each week, teachers receive observations and individual coaching meetings with an instructional coach or the building leader.
 Through coaching conversations, teachers and coaches will use the teacher reflection forms, pacing guide, literacy academic framework, and data planning forms to monitor and measure progress.
 In addition, a teacher tracking log is used by coaches and building administrators to document real-time observation notes, progress towards current instructional focus strategy, and growth in previous instructional strategies.
-This live document is reported weekly at the district level for continuous monitoring.
+If the strategies being implemented are not producing acceptable results, the leadership team will create new plans.